 - Agreement to participate in all of CRTI.
-Those who are chosen for CRTI are required to attend all parts of the three-part program: 1) the 2017 Summer Workshop; 2) the follow-up program that takes place at the 2017 ASH Annual Meeting; and 3) the one-day Final Class meeting held in May 2018 in Washington, DC.
+Those who are chosen for CRTI are required to attend all parts of the three-part program: 1) the summer workshop; 2) the follow-up program which takes place in December at the ASH annual meeting; and 3) the one-day final class held in May in Washington, DC.

 - Fluency in English.